elvanja/abbr/README.md

 - [Partisan](https://partisan.cloud)
 - [Riak Core](https://github.com/basho/riak_core)

 For the moment, only the first one from the list is done.
+It uses:
+- local cache that stores data in ETS table, see [`Abbr.LocalCache`](lib/abbr/local_cache.ex)
+- distributed cache that stores new data to all the nodes in their respective local cache, see [`Abbr.RpcCache`](lib/abbr/rpc_cache.ex)
+- cache synchronization service that is triggered on cluster topology changes, see [`Abbr.LocalCacheSync`](lib/abbr/local_cache_sync.ex)

-So stay tuned for more :-)
+Stay tuned for more :-)

 ## I'd like to see it in action!